-Arrival dates: Swamper arrivals are possible on each Sunday of the summer season (unless a different day has been coordinated with the Director ahead of time).
+Arrival and Departure Dates: Swamper arrivals are possible on each Saturday of the summer season (unless a different day has been coordinated with the Director ahead of time).
+Departures at the end of the Swamping period is also on Saturdays (unless a different day has been coordinated with the Director ahead of time).

 Length of Stay: Wilderness Canoe Base desires that each Swamper stay at least 2 consecutive weeks.
 This provides the Swamper with the best opportunity to experience all of the facets of camp, and also provides the best opportunity to go on trail during their time as a Swamper.

 Cost: $100 per week*.
 Included in this registration fee is housing and meals throughout the entirety of the Swamper’s stay.